-Below are a few tips and tricks from the Ascent Global Logistics Duty Drawback team on how to get started and participate in duty drawback.
+Below are a few tips from the Ascent Global Logistics Duty Drawback team on how to get started and participate in duty drawback.

 Should I fill out a CBP Form 7553 (Notice of Intent to Export, Destroy or Return Merchandise for Purposes of Drawback) or go through the duty drawback application process?

 CBP Form 7553 must be filled out and sent to U.S. Customs prior to the shipment being exported or destroyed.
 Why is it important to fill out the CBP Form 7553 first?